Skip Navigation

 Drink

 Finns love their beers.
 A good try would be a Karhu (literally a bear beer), Olvi or Lapin Kulta, which means the gold of Lapland.
-A beer in pubs is not served as a pint, but rather a bottle of 0.33 litres emptied into a pint glass which means that the glass is never full.
+A beer in pubs is not served as a pint, but rather the "euro pint" - a 0.4 litre pint - in a 0.5 litre glass.
+When draught of your favorite beer is not available, a bottle of 0.33 litres is emptied into a pint glass which means that the glass is never full anyway.
 This is normal, but it does make it expensive!
 There is a large variety of imported beers available as well.
 Try taking a beer with you to the sauna- just put it in a bucket of cold water to keep it from going hot.

 Cider is also very popular in Scandinavia, and the most popular in Finland would be the Golden Cap varieties.
 They do tend to taste a bit like alcopops, what with the cranberry, blueberry and lingonberry flavours added, but for a more natural flavour, choose the dry apple one.
 It is perfectly normal to choose a cider instead of a beer in the bar.

 A unique drink to Finland is Long Drink, which is a gin-based, mild drink with grapefruit flavour.
 It is sold in pints in pubs at about the same rate as a cider.
 As well as beer and cider, long drinks are popular, and can be purchased in supermarkets.
-Look for a blue label.
+Look for a turquoise label with "GIN" printed on it.

 Health